Using uv? Same names, same extras: `uv add` instead of `pip install`.

 custom(fn)your fn(payload, ctx) returns a Verdict (sync or async)

 Deliberately not built in.
 PII/secret detection lives in acttrace’s validator-gated detector catalogue — reach for guard(Policy…) so there’s one detection engine, not two.
-ML classifiers, jailbreak detection, and dialog rails are out of scope for v0. llm_judge(judge) is an adapter contract, not a bundled classifier — you supply the model call; cendor ships no model.
+You can bridge that catalogue into a guardrail in ~3 lines with rules.custom(fn) calling acttrace.scan/redact (see the cookbook), and the cendor-sdk ships it ready-made as rules.pii() / secrets() / entropy() across all four stages — including tool outputs (see the SDK page).
+ML classifiers and dialog rails remain out of scope. llm_judge(judge) is an adapter contract, not a bundled classifier — you supply the model call; the cendor.guardrails.judge helpers package the verdict prompt + strict-JSON parsing so you don’t hand-roll them.

 Functions & classes